HesamAsad/Hardware_MLP_Verilog_CAD/README.md

 The pre-trained model is a simple MLP neural network that classifies the MNIST dataset.
 The original MNIST dataset's images have dimensions of `28 x 28 pixels`, totally included `784` input features.
 In order to simplify the classifier neural network, the size of images is reduced to `62` features using some feature reduction algorithms.
-So, in this case, your neural network will have **62 input features.**
+So, in this case, our neural network will have **62 input features.**

 MNIST dataset has 10 output classes corresponding to the digits from 0 to 9, in which by recognizing the digit i, the i'th output becomes one.
 To identify the label of an input image, the maximum value between